akku1139/us144mkii/README.md

-## ARCHIVED!!!!
-My US-144MKI stopped working so I won't develop this any longer.

-## Feel free to fork and improve it yourself.

 # ALSA Driver for TASCAM US-144MKII

 An unofficial ALSA kernel module for the TASCAM US-144MKII & US-144 USB audio interface.